jinisaweaklearner/DS-ML-Paper-Note-Code/README.md

-# Machine Learning/ Deep Learning papers and hands-on code
+# papers and code about Machine Learning and Deep Learning

 *One weekend one paper!*